 They say a picture is worth a thousand words, but here’s a sentence – the case for a People’s Vote is an argument for working class people and prosperity.

 Patrick Moule is a Labour Party activist, campaign consultant and serves as an elected trustee of Goldsmiths Students’ Union.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.